schorsch1976/blogcxx/README.md

   This pluginsystem would have a js plugin that loads your js plugins.
 - google+ comment system: google+ [closes soon](https://en.wikipedia.org/wiki/Google%2B#Shutdown_of_consumer_version)
 - OEmbed support
+- maybe i will remove the comment system (why use a static web page and then hand the data of the users to others?)

 ---